top of page

 • We do not recommend refrigerating bread!

-• Your loaf will stay fresher if you slice as you go, store your loaf cut-side down.
+• Your loaf will stay fresher if you slice as you go, storing your loaf cut-side down.

 • A plastic bag or airtight container will help keep bread from drying out, but will soften the crust.
 A cloth bag may keep the crust somewhat, but your loaf will dry out faster.